isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     // use var; that this isn't done too early can be enforced statically with only control flow

-This would be fine if there was a default initialization for `SomeLargeType` that wasn't too expensive.
+This would be fine if there was a default initialization for `SomeLargeType` that wasn’t too expensive.
 Otherwise, a programmer might very well wonder if every possible path through the maze of conditions has been covered.
-If not, we have a "use before set" bug.
+If not, we have a “use before set” bug.
 This is a maintenance trap.

 For initializers of moderate complexity, including for `const` variables, consider using a lambda to express the initializer; see [ES.28](#Res-lambda-init).